 If submitting in October, your application will first go into the Fall Round.
 This is the regular Round for grants that are less than $20,000.
 After the Fall Round, the remaining money that was not allocated to grants is reallocated to the states.
 Your application is then entered into the Fall Reserve, which will pull on the reallocated funds if selected.

 If your application is not awarded a grant in the Fall Reserve, it is automatically rolled over to the Spring Round for that year and will compete with other applications for $20,000 or less entered for the first time in Round 2.

 If your application is denied again, it will pass to the Spring Combined Round.
-Here, it will compete with grant requests over $20,000 that are entered for the first time.
-Grant applications denied in this stage progress to the final round - the Spring Reserve.
-If your application is not awarded a grant here, your project will no longer be eligible and a USDA REAP Grant.
+Here, it will compete with grant requests of over $20,000 that are entered for the first time.
+Grant applications denied in this stage progress to the Spring Reserve final round.
+If your application is not awarded a grant here, your project will no longer be eligible, and a USDA REAP Grant.

-While applications entering in Round 1 can progress throughout all the Rounds in the year, applications entered in the Round 2 only progress through the Spring Round.
+While applications entered in Round 1 can progress throughout all the Rounds in the year, applications entered in Round 2 only progress through the Spring Round.
 Applications entered for the first time in the Spring Round will not be entered in the following year’s Fall Round.

 How Do I Qualify for a USDA REAP Grant?

 In order to determine if you qualify, you need to first determine if you are filing as a farm or a business.

 Farmers (Schedule F)

 If you use Schedule F, you will be filing as an agricultural producer.
 In order to qualify, the majority of your income (51%) must come from the farm.
 Additionally, the majority of the electricity you use (51%) must be consumed by farm operations - not by personal residences attached to the property.
 Any electricity you use for your residence will not count toward your 51%.
 You also need to be free of any owed back taxes to the IRS.